yhunter-ru/yamaps/trunk/readme.txt

 == Changelog ==

+= 0.5.0 =
+* New: Visual editing of existing maps.
+* New: Nice looking shortcodes template in the TinyMCE editor with edit button.
+* Code refactoring.
+* Fixed: Bugfix.

 = 0.4.1 =
 * New: "Extra" Panel tab added
 * New: Instead of the URL, you can put a post ID.